wlonk/arcadia/vingt-et-un.md

 > So, mechanically, you have to have a way to adjust the outcomes _for this
 > flip_ without having a knock-on effect on all future flips.
 >
-> Maybe: assign
+> Try:
 >
+> Assign a strength and a weakness among Spades, Hearts, Clubs, and Diamonds.
+> When you are doing a thing in your strength, if you encounter a cost, you may
+> negate it with one token.
+If you do a thing in a weakness, it costs three.
+> Otherwise, it costs two.
+>
-> You also have to figure out what kinds of things there are to do.
+> A designer also has to figure out what kinds of things there are to do.
 Or
 > manners/contexts.
 Whatever.
 >
 >   * When you must conceal, deceive or act with cunning.
-(Spades?)
+(Spades)
+>   * When you must endure or keep calm in the face of provocation.
+(Hearts)
 >   * When you must act with force, decisiveness, or energy.
-(Clubs?)
->   * When you must endure or keep calm in the face of provocation.
-(Hearts?)
+(Clubs)
 >   * When you must see clearly or understand another.
-(Diamonds?)
+(Diamonds)

 When there's something big at stake, each player who wants in gets one card dealt from the deck face-down, as does the GM if there are NPCs opposing.
 Each